 The market prices for and trading volumes of securities of biotechnology companies, including our securities, has been historically volatile.
 Historically, our stock has had significant swings in trading prices, in particular in connection with our public communications regarding feedback received from regulatory authorities.
-For example, over the last fifteen months, in a single day, our stock has increased as much as 40% in a single day or decreased as much as 32% in a single day.
+For example, over the last twelve months, our stock has increased as much as 60% in a single day or decreased as much as 32% in a single day.
+We expect that our stock could have a material swing in its trading price in connection with the upcoming advisory committee meeting for drisapersen, other competitor developments, and any advisory committee meeting for eteplirsen, including a decline in trading price if research analysts, investors or others who follow us view the results of any developments related to these events as negative for Sarepta.
 The market has from time to time experienced significant price and volume fluctuations unrelated to the operating performance of particular companies.
 The market price of our common stock may fluctuate significantly due to a variety of factors, including but not limited to:

-- the timing of our submissions to regulatory authorities and regulatory decisions and developments including any potential decision by the FDA to review eteplirsen on an expedited or normal pathway, if at all; - positive or negative results from or regulatory interpretations of testing and clinical trials by ourselves, strategic partners, our competitors or other companies with investigational drugs targeting the same, similar or related diseases to those targeted by our product candidates; - delays in beginning and completing preclinical and clinical studies for potential product candidates; - delays in entering or failing to enter into strategic relationships with respect to development and/or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to our Company; - technological innovations or commercial product introductions by ourselves or competitors;

-- changes in applicable government regulations or regulatory requirements in the approval process; - developments concerning proprietary rights, including patents and patent litigation matters, such as developments in the interferences declared by the USPTO; - public concern relating to the commercial value, efficacy or safety of any of our products; - our ability to obtain funds, through the issuance of equity or equity linked securities or incurrence of debt, or other corporate transactions; - comments by securities analysts; - developments in litigation such as the stockholder lawsuits against us; - · changes in senior management such as the recent resignation of our former CEO and appointment of an interim CEO; or - general market conditions in our industry or in the economy as a whole.
+- discussions at, the outcome of and other matters related to the advisory committee meetings for drisapersen or eteplirsen; - the timing of our submissions to regulatory authorities and regulatory decisions and developments including any decision by the FDA regarding our NDA for eteplirsen or the NDA for drisapersen; - positive or negative results from or regulatory interpretations of testing and clinical trials by ourselves, strategic partners, our competitors or other companies with investigational drugs targeting the same, similar or related diseases to those targeted by our product candidates; - delays in beginning and completing preclinical and clinical studies for potential product candidates; - delays in entering or failing to enter into strategic relationships with respect to development and/or commercialization of our product candidates or entry into strategic relationships on terms that are not deemed to be favorable to our Company; - technological innovations, product development or commercial product introductions by ourselves or competitors; - changes in applicable government regulations or regulatory requirements in the approval process; - developments concerning proprietary rights, including patents and patent litigation matters, such as developments in the interferences declared by the USPTO, including in the near term any outcomes of ongoing interference proceedings and over the longer term the outcomes from any related appeals; - public concern relating to the commercial value, efficacy or safety of any of our products; - our ability to obtain funds, through the issuance of equity or equity linked securities or incurrence of debt, or other corporate transactions; - comments by securities analysts; - developments in litigation such as the stockholder lawsuits against us; - changes in senior management such as the resignation of our former CEO earlier this year and appointment of an interim CEO; or - general market conditions in our industry or in the economy as a whole.